 Stand or sit with your back straight.
 Tuck your chin slightly.
 Take your shoulders slightly back and squeeze the shoulder blades together as hard and far as possible.
 Hold for 5 seconds and repeat 10 times.

-Support on table with your uninjured forearm and lean forwards keeping your back straight and your shoulder relaxed.
+Support on the table with your uninjured forearm and lean forwards keeping your back straight and your shoulder relaxed.

 Gently swing your injured arm forwards and backwards as far as possible without pain.
 Repeat 10 times.